qeeqbox/social-analyzer/README.md

 API and Web App for analyzing & finding a person profile across +300 social media websites.
 It includes different string analysis and detection modules, you can choose which combination of modules to use during the investigation.

-The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes)
+The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
+This model produces less *False Positive* unlike other projects

 This project could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming) & [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).
 And, *"It's currently used by some law enforcement agencies in countries where resources are limited"*

 **Pull Requests are welcomed!**

 ## Updates
-- (Testing) A new refactored version (Coming soon!!)
+- Added a new refactored version 👏👏👏
-- Added special detection for google 👏
+- Added special detection for google
-- Added more customization to the CLI python version (It's a lot easier to integrate using the JSON output switch) 👏
+- Added more customization to the CLI python version (It's a lot easier to integrate using the JSON output switch)
-- Added Custom Search Query 👏
+- Added Custom Search Query
-- Added similarity checking to FindOrigins 👏
+- Added similarity checking to FindOrigins

 ## Security Testing